aws/ec2-hibernate-linux-agent/README.md

-The EC2 Spot hibernation agent.
+# The EC2 Spot hibernation agent.

+## License
+The code is released under Apache License Vesion 2.0.
+See LICENSE.txt for details.

+## Description

 This agent does several things: